darkhelmet/verboselogging/posts/find-queries-missing-indexes-in-your-rails-application.md

 - ruby
 - mysql
 ---
-Rails developers aren’t exactly known for getting their indexes right (or even at all) on their databases.
+Rails developers aren't exactly known for getting their indexes right (or even at all) on their databases.
 Granted, databases are a tough subject, and some people and companies make their living dealing with only databases, and some only with one database (like MySQL or Oracle).

-If you’re coming to web development with no formal background in databases, and it’s all new to you, then it’s totally understandable to maybe forget about indexes initially, but luckily they can be added later.
+If you're coming to web development with no formal background in databases, and it's all new to you, then it's totally understandable to maybe forget about indexes initially, but luckily they can be added later.
 Not adding indexes right away can be a benefit as well, since you can see what your application is doing, and index only what you need.